EnigmaCurry/d.rymcg.tech/traefik/README.md

 You can start the [traefik-forward-auth](../traefik-forward-auth) service to enable OAuth2 authentication to your [gitea](../gitea) identity provider.

-## VPN entrypoint
+## Wireguard VPN

-If you enable the VPN entrypoint (`TRAEFIK_VPN_ENTRYPOINT_ENABLED=true`), Traefik will listen on the `traefik-vpn` network on TCP port `442` (TLS).
-This entrypoint can only be accessed by VPN clients connected through [wireguard](../wireguard) or other services you start on the `traefik-vpn` network.

-When you run `make config` you will be asked the question `Do you want to enable the Traefik VPN entrypoint?`.
-Say yes, and the `traefik-vpn` docker network wiill be automatically created, and the Traefik entrypoint enabled.
+By default Traefik is setup to use the `host` network, which is used for *public* servers.
+Alternatively, you can start a wireguard VPN server and run Traefik inside of the VPN network exclusively.
+As a third configuration, you can have a public Traefik server reverse proxy to a private VPN network.

+The easiest way to configure either the VPN server or client, is to run the `make config` script.
+Watch for the following questions to turn the wireguard services on:

+ * `Do you want to run Traefik exclusively inside a VPN?` Say yes to this question to configure the wireguard server.
+ * `Do you want to run Traefik as a reverse proxy for an external VPN?` Say yes to this question to configure the wireguard client.